Waujito/youtubeUnblock/README.md

 Run an application with `youtubeUnblock 537` where `537` stands for the queue-num (must be the same as in the iptables rule).

 Systemd daemon is also available.
 Do `systemctl enable --now youtubeUnblock.service` after installation (uses queue-num `537`).
+Please, note that systemd will configure iptables automatically.
+If you have troubles with it, delete ExecStartPre and ExecStop from youtubeUnblock.service and configure iptables manually (may be a useful case for nftables).

 Also DNS over HTTPS (DOH) is preferred for additional anonimity.